vncsms/Metin2FishBot/README.md

 - The game window must to be totally visible and not minimized.

-- Execute the hack: `python hack.py`
+- Open the executable as admin.
 - Will open a screen like that:

    <img src="/images/interface1.jpg" width="300">